wombleton/gitlaw-nz/acts/S/Ship Registration Act 1992.md

     *   (b) the owner of the ship shall alter the ship's markings so that it is marked with its new name or port of registry, as the case may be, as if it were being marked for registration under this Act.

-    (7) Every person commits an offence and is liable to a fine not exceeding $2,000 who fails to comply with subsection (6)(b).
+    (7) Every person commits an offence and is liable on conviction to a fine not exceeding $2,000 who fails to comply with subsection (6)(b).

-    (8) Every person commits an offence and is liable to a fine not exceeding $2,000 who describes a registered ship by any name other than the name by which the ship is for the time being registered, if the name is likely to mislead or deceive any person who has official business in relation to the ship under the provisions of this Act or any other enactment.
+    (8) Every person commits an offence and is liable on conviction to a fine not exceeding $2,000 who describes a registered ship by any name other than the name by which the ship is for the time being registered, if the name is likely to mislead or deceive any person who has official business in relation to the ship under the provisions of this Act or any other enactment.

     (9) Nothing in subsection (1) applies in relation to the name under which any ship is deemed by [section 90][108] to be registered.

     Compare: 1952 No 49 ss 434, 435, 436; Shipping Registration Act 1981 ss 27(3), 28 (Aust)

+    Section 16(7): amended, on 1 July 2013, by [section 413][123] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 16(8): amended, on 1 July 2013, by [section 413][123] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 17 Appeals from decisions under section 16

-*   (1) Any person who is dissatisfied with a decision of the Registrar under subsection (1) or subsection (2) or subsection (5)(a) of [section 16][128] may appeal to a District Court within 21 days after being notified of that decision, or within such further time as the court may allow.
+*   (1) Any person who is dissatisfied with a decision of the Registrar under subsection (1) or subsection (2) or subsection (5)(a) of [section 16][129] may appeal to a District Court within 21 days after being notified of that decision, or within such further time as the court may allow.

     (2) On hearing the appeal, the court may, subject to subsection (3), confirm the decision or give such directions or make such other determination in the matter as the court thinks fit.